 Our faculty have strong research experience and provide mentorship for our trainees in the areas of Clinical, Basic Science, and Translational Research.
 Fellows successfully participate in research projects which are consistently presented at the local, regional, and national levels.
 Our fellows also participate in Quality Improvement projects to help improve the care of our NICU patients and their clinical outcomes.
 These collaborative initiatives are also presented at local, regional, and national conferences.

-The Neonatal Team includes nine board-certified/eligible Attending Neonatologists who are faculty of the Renaissance School of Medicine at Stony Brook University.
+The Neonatal Team includes ten board-certified/eligible Attending Neonatologists who are faculty of the Renaissance School of Medicine at Stony Brook University.
 We have six Neonatal Fellows, nine Neonatal Nurse Practitioners, more than 110 dedicated neonatal nurses, nurse educators, a discharge coordinator, a dedicated neonatal nutritionist, lactation consultants, chaplaincy services, an ethics team, palliative care service, social workers, dedicated respiratory therapists, helpful receptionists, and other ancillary support staff.
 For complex neonatal disorders, we have full-time attending consultants in every subspecialty of pediatrics available including Cardiology, Neurology, ENT, Urology, and Pediatric Surgery.
 Our Maternal-Fetal Medicine service continues to expand and has six Perinatologists and a robust fellowship program.
 Together with the Maternal-Fetal Medicine group, we have a team approach to the optimization of care of high risk pregnancies and the safe delivery/resuscitation of the newborn.

 Our hospital is centrally located in Suffolk County on Long Island, which makes it easy for residents to plan fascinating and pleasurable day trips.
 You’ll always be close to home, whether you choose to venture into New York City, one of the greatest and culturally rich cities in the world; have fun in the sun in the Hamptons, Montauk, Orient Point, or any one of our famous ocean beaches; or relax and enjoy some of the Island’s many beautiful wineries.